SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_LuzernerKantonalbank.md

 Now check whether all content has been loaded here.
 If something is missing - for example, the column with the interest rates - you have to run the setup again locally in your Chrome browser.
 You can then export the new code again and insert it in your sitemap under **Edit**.
 <br><br>
 ![Alt Image Text](./Images/WS_Setup25.png "Setupxx")
+<br><br>
+Please be aware that only the first 10 lines are shown in the data preview.
 <br><br><br><br>

 Every time a scrape is executed, this file is created.
 In order to be able to merge the data from all financial institutions into one file, we need to add the following columns so that we can distinguish the data: